 Higher interest rates will cause money to flow into banks, which they can earn more income on by lending to the wider world than purchasing government bonds.
 Under pressure from the finance director to lend, origination teams will extend more finance to property investors in the coming years.
+Improving expectations on rental growth should give more investors the

-Improving expectations on rental growth should give more investors the confidence to make leveraged buys, particularly given the supply problems found across global occupier markets.
-We see this being particularly the case in the coming years, as financial markets have often over-estimated the pace at which monetary policy will tighten, while the property world has under-estimated how quickly leasing supply is eroding.
-The temptation to buy vacant properties for a quick refurbishment is likely to be high in nearly all the key global cities, due to years of constrained development and lots of pre-letting.
+We see the search for returns pushing investors up the risk curve to pursue refurbishment and development opportunities; or diversifying into the alternatives ." be high in nearly all the key global cities, due to years of constrained development and lots of pre-letting.
 A common theme emerging when researching this report was that vacancy rates are falling, partly due to the pipeline issues already mentioned, but also thanks to rising demand.